tshenoy19/Darey.io-DevOps-projects/project15.md

 - TLS Certificates
 - Application Load Balancers (ALB)

+Configure the Public Subnets as follows so the instances can be assigned a public IPv4 address:
+- In the left navigation pane, choose Subnets.
+- Select the public subnet for the VPC.
+By default, the name created by the VPC wizard is Public subnet.
+- Choose Actions, Modify auto-assign IP settings.
+- Select the Enable auto-assign public IPv4 address check box, and then choose Save.

 #### Set Up Compute Resources for Nginx

 ##### Provision EC2 Instances for Nginx